 We'd be more than happy to merge any patches for BladeRF support.
 However, some of the users/proponents of OsmoTRX on BladeRF would have to develop the related code, test it and submit patches, preferrably via gerrit.osmocom.org.

-#3 Updated by roox about 1 year ago
+#3 Updated by roox over 1 year ago

 Here are some notes from my research on this topic: